emberjs/guides/source/localizable/tutorial/acceptance-test.md

 After the new screen loads, we just verify that the new URL matches our expectation using the [`currentUrl`](http://emberjs.com/api/classes/Ember.Test.html#method_currentURL) helper.

 ```/tests/acceptance/list-rentals-test.js
-test('should link to information about the company, function (assert) {
+test('should link to information about the company.', function (assert) {
   visit('/');
   click('a:contains("About")');
   andThen(function () {